-• Cooperative Partnering Projects:
+Cooperative Partnering Projects:

-- O Route 9A Frontage and Security Improvements: As part of a collaborative project between New York State Department of Transportation (NYSDOT), Brookfield Properties and BPCA, construction of Phase 1 of the frontage project (Albany Street to Liberty Street) was commenced in 2014 and design of Phases 2 and 3 of the project (Liberty Street to Vesey Street) was completed in 2014.
-Construction of Phases 2 and 3 will be completed by NYSDOT in 2015. - West Thames Pedestrian Bridge: As part of a collaborative project between the New York City Economic Development Corporation (NYCEDC), the Lower Manhattan Development Corporation and BPCA, the redesign and approval processes for the West Thames Pedestrian Bridge continued during 2014.
-Construction of the bridge is expected to be commenced by NYCEDC in 2015.
+- Route 9A Frontage and Security Improvements: As part of a collaborative project between New York State Department of Transportation (NYSDOT), Brookfield Properties and BPCA, construction of the final two phases of the Route 9A street frontage and security project (Liberty Street to Vesey Street) were completed in 2015. - West Thames Pedestrian Bridge: As part of a collaborative project between the New York City Economic Development Corporation (NYCEDC), the Lower Manhattan Development Corporation and BPCA, the design and regulatory approval processes for the West Thames Pedestrian Bridge were completed during 2015.
+Construction of the bridge is expected to be commenced by NYCEDC in 2016.

-1.2.
-Public Programming and Community Engagement
+1.2 Public Programming and Community Engagement